AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. For **[!UICONTROL Sort Order]**, enter a number to determine the sequence in which Braintree appears when listed with other payment methods during checkout.

-## Step 4: Complete the Braintree webhooks settings
+## Step 4: Complete the Braintree webhook settings

 ![Braintree Webhooks Settings](../configuration-reference/sales/assets/payment-methods-braintree-webhooks-config.png){width="600" zoomable="yes"}